 Top Hat Question Types, Explained

 Top Hat Questions enable you to present live, or asynchronous content to your students in a variety of ways.
-All Top Hat questions can be set to sync with the D2L gradebook automatically.
-There are currently 8 Top Hat Question Types available within Top Hat Classroom, with 6 additional Third-Party Question Types available.
+All Top Hat questions can be set to sync with the Brightspace gradebook automatically.
+There are currently eight Top Hat Question Types available within Top Hat Classroom, with six additional Third-Party Question Types.

 Top Hat question types